queer/peckish/README.md

 appropriate CLI flags for each package format.
 How many people can write a valid `tar` command on the first try? :P

-Some currently-sparse docs about the different producers can be found here:
+Some currently-sparse docs about the different artifacts and producers can be found here:

 https://github.com/queer/peckish/tree/mistress/docs